 Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Company.
-At the balance sheet date, financial assets exposed to credit risk include cash at bank, premium receivable and loans and receivables.
-These assets are detailed in Notes 12, 13 and 14.
+At the balance sheet date, financial assets exposed to credit risk include loans and receivables, cash at bank, and premium receivable.
+These assets are detailed in Notes 12, 13, and 14, respectively.
 It is the opinion of the Company that the carrying amounts of these financial assets represent the maximum credit risk exposure at the balance sheet date.